Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-celery/README.md

 ### Other features and requirements
 **Application review** – Properties eligible for the buyback scheme will be selected based on factors such as whether the property had been damaged due to a catastrophic event in the past and the likelihood of a severe catastrophic event in the future.
 Furthermore, the applicant must have owned a home in the vulnerable region for a sufficient length of time.

 **Low/High-risk regions** – Low-risk regions include regions 1 and 3.
-High- risk regions include regions 2, 4 and 5.
+High-risk regions include regions 2, 4 and 5.
 These will be reviewed every year.
 The risk rating of regions is determined through past experience, including the frequency of catastrophic events and total property damage incurred.

 ### Additional incentives
 **Government land acquisition** – To support the buyback scheme, Storslysia’s government will acquire land in low-risk areas and begin development.
 Suitable areas will be discussed in community consultations with relevant stakeholders.
 According to King et al., some households may be resistant to voluntarily relocating due to longevity of residence in the community, reduced incomes of retirees and lack of time available to restart elsewhere.
 Successful applicants can choose to move to any lower-risk region or relocate to a property on land acquired by the government.
 The latter option provides an opportunity for high-risk regions to maintain a sense of community after relocating and reduce the burden of searching for a home.

 ## Involuntary Scheme

+>***TABULATE INVOLUNTARY SCHEME***

 ### Eligibility to claim
 Citizens over 18 years old are eligible to apply if their property was damaged or they were forced to cease work due to a catastrophic event.
 The address of the covered property must be the claimant’s main residence address.